Yejiong/Self-attension-and-transformer/README.md

 - Switch to transformer model to boost performance
 - Apply Back-translation to furthur boost performance

+Chinese Extractive Question Answering
+- Fine tune a pretrained BERT model to find the answer that is in the provided paragraph for questions.

 ## Download dataset
 - Data is [here](https://drive.google.com/drive/folders/1vI1kuLB-q1VilIftiwnPOCAeOOFfBZge?usp=sharing)